2013 Fall Term in East Asia

-The East Asia Term is expected to return for the 2016-2017 academic year.
+The East Asia Term is expected to return for Fall 2016.

 Spend Fall Term traveling throughout Japan, Taiwan, Hong Kong and the People's Republic of China on Augustana's East Asia Fall Term.
 Augustana College has organized an East Asian term since 1974, traveling to Japan, Taiwan, Hong Kong, and adding China in 1977.
 We were one of the first colleges to bring students to China in 1977.

 Eligibility: The Fall Term in East Asia is open to any full-time Augustana student with sophomore, junior or senior status.
 Courses do not have prerequisites.
 As with all Augustana programs, a minimum GPA of 2.00 is a requirement.

 Academics: Courses in Japanese Art, Geology of earthquakes, volcanoes and tsunami, modern Chinese economy and international relations of China will be offered in 2 five week sessions.
 Students may opt to take all 4 or any combination of 3 courses in addition to the 1 credit seminar on East Asia.
 The East Asia Program is a Learning Community (LC) designated program, and the proposed courses will offer students a variety of learning perspectives, including PH, PS, PN, PP and G and Q suffixes towards graduation requirements.
 Courses offered will be:

 World Literature 350: Japanese Masterpieces in Translation (PL, G) --- First Session in Japan

 Geology 106: Earthquakes, Tsunami and Eruptions in East Asia (PN)--- First Session in Japan